Jerry Krause (basketball, born 1936): Executive and other positions

 As an chairperson, Krause began leading the research committee for the National Association of Basketball Coaches in 1966.
 By 1992, he had held the position for over 25 years.
-He continued to work with the NABC as their chair in research during the 2000s and 2010s.
-While with the NABC, Krause was the president of their NAIA section from 1979 to 1980.
+He continued his executive tenure during the 2000s and 2010s.
+While with the NABC, Krause was the president of its NAIA section from 1979 to 1980.
 He also joined the NABC's board of directors in 1979 and was scheduled to end his tenure in 1991.
 In 1981, Krause was an assistant coach at the men's basketball event during the U.S. Olympic Festival.

-From 1984 to 1992, Krause worked on a rim measuring tool as a co-inventor with Bruce Abbott.
+Between 1984 and 1992, Krause worked on a rim measuring tool as a co-inventor with Bruce Abbott.
 With his invention, Krause spent five years measuring the tension of basketball rims.
 In 1992, the NCAA "set recommendations on the proper tension" after speaking with Krause.
 The NCAA Division I began measuring the tension of their basketball rims in 2004 "prior to the season, before every conference tournament, and at all NCAA Tournament venues."

-During 1986, Krause became the rules chairperson for the NCAA in basketball.
-When he was with the committee for the NCAA in 1987, Krause believed that the shot clock, three-pointers and the halfcourt divider should be removed from their basketball games.
-By 1988, Krause's chair position with the NCAA had ended.
-While he was a part of the Basketball Rules Committee for the NCAA in 1991, Krause worked for the National Basketball Hall of Fame as an inductee elector.
+From 1981 to 1984, he was part of the NCAA Basketball Rules Committee.
+During 1986, Krause became the rules chairperson.
+When he was with the committee in 1987, Krause believed that the shot clock, three-pointers and the halfcourt divider should be removed from their basketball games.
+By 1988, Krause's chair position had ended.
+While part of the Basketball Rules Committee for the NCAA in 1991, Krause worked for the National Basketball Hall of Fame as an inductee elector.

 While working as an assistant coach for Gonzaga and as a professor for Eastern Washington in October 1991, the United States Military Academy gave Krause a visiting professor position.
 He worked at the Military Academy the following year.
 Krause resumed his USMA experience from 1996 to 2001.
 During this time period, Krause led their physical education section and taught philosophy of sport as a professor.
 He had over 60 released works in basketball by 2005, with the majority of them being movies and books.
 Krause used John Wooden's lessons as his basis to create the "Be Like Coach" initiative for children at St. Aloysius Gonzaga Catholic School in 2012.